 Advantages of Pole Construction

-Many people are becoming interested in pole building because they have heard or read that it is relatively cheap and simple.
-It is, but to understand exactly what it's all about, we should start with a definition:
+Many people are becoming interested in pole building construction because they have heard or read that it is relatively cheap and simple.
+It is, but to understand exactly what it’s all about, we should start with a definition:

 Pole construction is building in which the vertical, load-bearing members are poles embedded in the ground, and which must be long enough to support the roof.
 The diameter of the poles usually is about six inches at the top ends, and they are spaced much further apart than are the uprights in conventional frame construction.
 No excavation is necessary beyond digging holes for the poles, and there is no concrete or block foundation.
 The poles serve the triple function of foundation, bracing and framework, to which the floor (if any), walls and roof all are fastened.

 Labor, time and materials all are saved in the pole framing method.
 Since lateral girts replace the conventional wall studs, and since fewer and longer pieces of lumber are used, the actual framework of the building can be completed quickly.
-This is a real advantage in bad weather, as the can be placed under cover rapidly.
+This is a real advantage in bad weather, as the project can be placed under cover rapidly.

 Pole buildings have been approved where light frame structures are prohibited because of fire hazard.
 Pole framing members are so widely separated that fire is unlikely to spread from one to the other.
 Pole construction is now recognized by all four U.S. model building codes.